dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

 ![Few seconds](img/vs_profiler_2_few_seconds.png)

 By default VS Profiler does not show the [External Code](https://docs.microsoft.com/en-us/visualstudio/profiling/beginners-guide-to-performance-profiling?view=vs-2019#view-external-code) (functions in system and framework component).
-When you are profiling dotnet runtime this is **the most important thing you care about**.
+When you are profiling [dotnet/runtime](https://github.com/dotnet/runtime) this is **the most important thing you care about**.
 To show the external code click `Filter` then check `Show External Code` and click `Apply` button.

 ![Show External code](img/vs_profiler_3_external_code.png)